nick42d/youtui/README.md

 This project is not supported by Google.
 ## How to install and run
 - Clone the repository
-- Build - note nightly rust required
+- Build - note nightly rust required for async traits
 - Give the application an authorisation header:
   1. Open YouTube Music in your browser (Firefox preferred) - ensure you are logged in.
   1. Open web developer tools.